JosiahSiegel/triple-stack/README.md

 ### For LDAP authentication:
 - Run `rails g controller Welcome index`
 - Set `root` in ***config/routes.rb*** to `'welcome#index'`
-- Run `rails g controller Users`
-- Run `rails g model User`
 - Run `rails generate devise:install`
 - Add the following between `<body></body>` tags in ***app/views/layouts/application.html.erb***:
     - `<p class="notice"><%= notice %></p>`
     - `<p class="alert"><%= alert %></p>`
-- Run `rails generate devise User`. `User` may be replaced with any model name.
-May be necessary if your db already contains a 'users' table.
+- Declaring a devise model other than 'User' may be necessary if your db already contains a 'users' table.
+  - Run `rails generate devise LdapUser`
-- Run `rails generate devise_ldap_authenticatable:install`
+  - Run `rails generate devise_ldap_authenticatable:install --user-model=ldap_user`
 - Run `rails g devise:views`
 - Run `bin/rake db:migrate` to update the database
-- Run `rails server` and navigate to http://localhost:3000/users/sign_in to view the sign in page.
+- Run `rails server` and navigate to http://localhost:3000/ldap_users/sign_in to view the sign in page.
 - `Ctrl-C` to shutdown server.
 - Open ***config/ldap.yml*** and configure with appropriate credentials.
     - You may need to contact your IT department for this information.